RitB13/MetroPath/README.md

 # MetroPath – Console-Based Delhi Metro Route and Fare Finder

-MetroPath is a Java-based console application that simulates the Delhi Metro railway network.
+MetroPath is a C++-based console application that simulates the Delhi Metro railway network.
 It enables users to determine the shortest route, travel time, and fare between any two metro stations.
-The application utilizes graph data structures and pathfinding algorithms such as Dijkstra’s algorithm, Breadth-First Search (BFS), and Depth-First Search (DFS) to provide efficient routing results.
+The application utilizes graph data structures and pathfinding algorithms such as Dijkstra's algorithm, Breadth-First Search (BFS), and Depth-First Search (DFS) to provide efficient routing results.
 This system also accounts for interchanges between different metro corridors and supports user-friendly input modes including station names, codes, and serial numbers.

 ---